MenkeTechnologies/zpwr/README.md

 to match your GitHub account name to enable various functionality with your account like `openMyGH`, `hc` and `hd` shell functions for opening your GitHub home page, creating and deleting GitHub repos from the command line respectively

 ## Environment Variables
-These are environment variables set in `~/.zshrc` which you can ovverride in your `~/.zpwr/.tokens.sh` to customize the behavior of the terminal setup.
+These are environment variables set in `~/.zshrc` which you can override in your `~/.zpwr/.tokens.sh` to customize the behavior of the terminal setup.
 ```sh
 # Global Environment Variables for ZPWR by MenkeTechnologies
 # More Environment Variables in ~/.shell_aliases_functions.sh at top